A place your business can call home in Franklin County, Maine

 The talented and experienced staff of Greater Franklin Development Council works diligently to create and retain quality employment opportunities in Franklin County by striving to attract new businesses, assisting local employers, and encouraging entrepreneurship.

-Morgan Spencer is the Executive Assistant for Greater Franklin Development Council and currently resides in Farmington.
-Morgan is a recent graduate of the University of Maine at Farmington with a BA in Business Economics.
+Morgan joined Greater Franklin Development in 2016 and resides in downtown Farmington.
+Morgan is a graduate of the University of Maine at Farmington with a BA in Business Economics.

 Morgan grew up in Wilton and knows the Greater Franklin County area well.
-Soon after beginning her degree at UMF, she realized that local economic development was the field she wanted to pursue.
-She is passionate about the area, the state of Maine, and the ever-changing potential it holds.
+Soon after beginning her degree at UMF, she realized that the economic wellbeing of the area and other rural Maine communities were very important to her.
+She is passionate about our region, the state of Maine, and the ever-changing potential it holds.